aimukhin/minfft/README.md

 8.1.1 for the x86_64 platform.
 The only optimization option set is `-Ofast`.

-The version of FFTW used is 3.3.8 with all SIMD optimizations disabled, since we're trying to compare machine-independent code.
+The version of FFTW used is 3.3.8.
+To make a fair comparison, we disable all its SIMD optimizations, and therefore compare performance of the machine-independent code.
 FFTW plans are created with the option FFTW_ESTIMATE.

 The version of Kiss FFT used is 1.3.0.